 How long will the study last?
 Your participation in the study will last for about 12 months.
 It is possible that the Administration for Children and Families may extend the study for 6 more months.
 If that happens, your participation in the study could be about 18 months.

 Will all youth in the study get into the <<Name of TLP>>?
 No. Some people who agree to be in the study will get into this program.
 But some will not.
 Who gets into the program is decided by chance, like flipping a coin.
 A computer will “flip the coin” so that everyone is treated fairly.
 This means that the staff at <<Name of TLP>> do not choose who gets into the program.
 If the computer does not select you for the program, you will get a list of other services in the community to help you.
-You can re-apply to the <<Name of TLP>> when you are done with the study in about 12 to 18 months.
+If the computer does not select you for the program, you will not be offered a TLP bed at <<Name of TLP>> and you will not be eligible to enroll at other TLPs, <<including Name of Nearby TLP>>.
+You can re-apply to the <<Name of TLP>> <<or apply to the Name of Nearby TLP>> when you are done with the study in about 12 to 18 months.